sc-ventures/cloudbreak-documentation/docs/cb-ldap.md

 By default Cloudbreak uses an internal system as the user store for authentication (enabled by using [CloudFoundry UAA](https://github.com/cloudfoundry/uaa )).
 If you would like to configure LDAP or Active Directory (AD) external authentication, you need to:

-1. Collect the following information about your LDAP/AD setup
+1. Collect the [following information](#ldapad-information) about your LDAP/AD setup
-2. Configure Cloudbreak to work with that LDAP/AD setup.
+2. [Configure Cloudbreak](#configuring-cloudbreak-for-ldapad) to work with that LDAP/AD setup.

 ### LDAP/AD Information

-The following table details the properties and values you need to know about your LDAP/AD environment:
+The following table details the properties and values that you need to know about your LDAP/AD environment on order to use the LDAP/AD with Cloudbreak:

 | Parameter | Description | Example |
 |---|---|---|